How’d you discover biohacking?

 Paradoxically, biohackers are everywhere and nowhere.

 Ask in the right place and you’ll receive dozens of answers to your pressing technical questions.
 I’ve posed questions that received a deluge of responses.
 All the comments can take an hour to comb through.
 Wisdom from some of the world’s subject matter experts.
+One common topic in these communities is which supplement brands members actually trust.

 But biohackers don’t hangout in many of the popular online spots.
 Due to tech censorship and personal preference, we’re often testing the latest biohacking apps for use as safe-havens.
+If you want structured learning rather than community discussion, the top biohacking courses provide a more curated path.

 Which groups you focus depends on your goal:

-• To discover new research: Twitter
+- To discover new research: X

 What biohacking communities are you a part of?